-EPTC is committed to maintaining an effective enterprise-wide Anti-Money Laundering (AML) program designed to deter, detect, and report suspicious activity, including the misuse of its products, services, and delivery channels related to money laundering or terrorist financing, bribery, corruption, tax evasion, or other activities that may violate applicable economic sanctions.
+EPTC is committed to maintaining an effective enterprise-wide Know Your Client (KYC), Know your Business (KYB), and Anti-Money Laundering (AML) program designed to assist in detecting and deterring suspicious activity, including the misuse of its products, services, and delivery channels related to money laundering or terrorist financing, bribery, corruption, fraud, or other activities that may be illegal or violate applicable economic sanctions.

 The official title of the USA PATRIOT Act is "Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001."

 The purpose of the USA PATRIOT Act is to deter and punish terrorist acts in the United States and around the world, to enhance law enforcement investigatory tools, and other purposes, some of which include: